superdesk/web-publisher/docs/cookbooks/editors/configure_facebook_instant_articles.rst

 Facebook Instant Articles Integration
 =====================================

-Superdesk Publisher have build in integration with Facebook Instant Articles.
+Superdesk Publisher have built-in integration with Facebook Instant Articles.
 This cookbook describes all steps needed for proper configuration.

 Step 1.
 Register Facebook Page and Application in Publisher
 ```````````````````````````````````````````````````````````

 .. note::

   As at the moment of creation this documentation there is no UI in Superdesk for this feature, needed actions will be described with CURL direct API calls.

 .. note::